 - Two members appointed by the Governor

-History of Naira to US Dollar CBN Exchange Rate from 1972 till date
+timeline of Naira to US Dollar CBN Exchange Rate from 1972 till date

 Kindly note that the US to Naira black market exchange rate is completely different from the CBN rate, as such, let’s a historical peep into the history of naira to dollar exchange rate history from 1972 till date.